GSA-TTS/usagov-benefits-eligibility/content/life-events/death-and-burial.md

 ---
 # yaml front matter here
 title: "Death and burial"
-summary: "If you have lost a loved one, you may qualify for help, including help with burial or funeral costs, financial support, and more."
+summary: "If you have lost a loved one, you may qualify for help, including assistance with burial or funeral costs, financial support, and more."
 lede: ""
 secondaryHeadline: "Death and burial benefits"